raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial3.md

 &nbsp;

-Try replicating this analysis with other variables of your choice!
+## 4.5 Map export

+As a final step, try and produce a map export using the layout composer.

+For the legend, you have two options:
+1) Create a 3x3 block in a graphic editing software of your choice
+2) Use the [bivariate plugin in QGIS](https://plugins.qgis.org/plugins/BivariateLegend/).
+Unfortunately, this plugin can be a little bit temperamental.
+3) Screencap an existing legend in your colour scheme

+Then you can use arrows and other map elements to create a beautiful map export.

 &nbsp;

+&nbsp;

 Congrats, you have successfully completed this tutorial!
+Try replicating this analysis with other variables of your choice, or pushing this analysis further.

 &nbsp;